megashyam/PitchPulse-WorldCup2026/README.md

 ![Demo GIF](data/demo.gif)

-The retrieval and agent layers are **built from scratch: no LangChain, no LangGraph, no LlamaIndex, or any other RAG framework.** Every prompt, retrieval call, and fallback path is hand-written directly against the Weaviate client and the LLM providers.
+The retrieval and agent layers are built from scratch without LangChain, LangGraph, LlamaIndex, or other RAG frameworks.
+Prompt construction, retrieval logic, agent orchestration, and deterministic fallback paths are implemented directly using the Weaviate client and LLM providers.

-The backend operates entirely on a single OS process to preserve in-memory state, scaling horizontally by running independent stacks against a shared Redis instance.
+The backend follows a single-process architecture to maintain in-memory analytical state, with horizontal scaling achieved through independent application stacks sharing Redis infrastructure.

 ## Why Build This Project?

 ### The Need

-- Modern football coverage produces an overwhelming amount of fragmented information: live commentary, social sentiment, tactical analysis, and tournament projections exist across disconnected platforms.
-Fans liek myself are left manually synthesizing these signals to answer deeper questions: Why did momentum shift?
+- Modern football analysis combines live events, social sentiment, tactical insights, and tournament projections, but these signals are typically fragmented across separate platforms.
+- Fanatics like myself are left to manually synthesize these signals to answer deeper questions: Why did momentum shift?
 How significant was that goal?
 How did a single event change tournament probabilities? etc.

-- While advanced analytics such as expected goals (xG), pressing intensity, and live probability models have transformed professional analysis, these capabilities remain largely inaccessible behind expensive data providers.
-Most free platforms expose only basic score updates, creating a gap between the analytical depth fans want and the limited information available during live matches.
+- Advanced analytics such as xG, pressing analysis, and live probability models are often locked behind expensive commercial data providers, leaving free platforms limited to basic score updates.

-- The biggest moments in football are often defined by their downstream impact, a late penalty, red card, or unexpected goal can reshape qualification probabilities across an entire tournament.
-Existing platforms report what happened; PitchPulse focuses on explaining what it means and what could happen next.
+- The biggest football moments are defined by their downstream impact: a goal, penalty, or red card can reshape qualification paths and championship probabilities across an entire tournament.

-- PitchPulse was built to solve a critical data availability problem for live sports applications.
-The free, keyless live feed (`worldcup26.ir`) only exposes the score, match status, and clock.
-It lacks possession, shots, expected goals (xG), or any other tactical statistic.
-To provide an advanced analytics experience, the system relies on an architecture that lazily pairs real 2026 fixtures with structurally similar historical matches from StatsBomb's open data sets.
-This enables complex ML and RAG features without commercial data licenses.

 ### The Problem

-- Building a real-time football intelligence system typically requires expensive commercial feeds containing possession, shots, xG, player tracking, and tactical events.
+- Building real-time football intelligence normally requires commercial feeds containing possession, shots, xG, player tracking, and tactical events.
-- The available free live feed (worldcup26.ir) provides only minimal match state: score, clock, and status.
+- The available free live feed (`worldcup26.ir`) provides only basic match state: score, clock, and status.
-- Without access to rich telemetry, traditional approaches cannot generate advanced live analysis.
+- Without rich telemetry, traditional approaches cannot provide advanced tactical analysis, probabilistic forecasting, or event impact modeling.

 ### The Solution

-- PitchPulse solves this constraint through a custom enrichment architecture.
-Instead of relying on proprietary live data, it dynamically maps live 2026 fixtures to structurally similar historical World Cup matches from StatsBomb open datasets, transferring historical tactical context into sparse live events.
+- PitchPulse solves the data limitation through a custom historical enrichment architecture.
+- Live 2026 fixtures are dynamically paired with structurally similar historical World Cup matches from StatsBomb Open Data, allowing historical event streams and tactical patterns to enrich sparse live signals.

-- The enriched match state is combined with probabilistic models, vectorized Monte Carlo simulations, retrieval-grounded LLM agents, and real-time event streaming to create a predictive football intelligence platform capable of explaining live events, generating tactical narratives, and quantifying tournament-wide consequences without requiring commercial sports data licenses.
+- The enriched match state powers probabilistic models, vectorized Monte Carlo simulations, retrieval-grounded LLM agents, and real-time event streaming.
+- The result is a football intelligence platform that explains live events, generates tactical narratives, and quantifies tournament-wide consequences without requiring commercial sports data licenses.